 Since 1923, the City of Garland has been providing electric service to its citizens through Garland Power & Light (GP&L), its locally owned and controlled not-for-profit municipal utility.
-With nearly 68,000 customers, GP&L is the fourth largest municipal utility in Texas and the 41st largest in the nation.
+With 68,000 customers, GP&L is the fourth largest municipal utility in Texas and the 41st largest in the nation.
+GP&L is recognized nationally as a Reliable Public Power Provider (RP3®) and as a Tree Line USA Utility.

 The mission of Garland Power & Light is to provide high quality, safe and reliable services at competitive rates to the citizens and businesses of the City of Garland through the efforts of a professional and dedicated workforce, and to enhance the quality of life in the city by creating a utility environment that supports economic development.